tomas2387/maquinaria/README.md

 - Try to maintain the state machine simple.
 - Limit the number of states
-- Avoid micro-transient states (like show a message and go back to last state)
+- Avoid micro-transient states (like show a message and go back to last state).
+It's harder to reason about a machine that has many temporal states.
-- Whenever it seems impossible to add another state to your current machine, maybe its time to add another state machine
+- Whenever it seems impossible to add another state to your current machine, maybe its time to add another simplier state machine.